 Research Interests

-To learn more about the online Master of Engineering in Industrial and Systems Engineering and download a brochure, please fill out this form.
-You can also reach an academic advisor directly by calling 888-976-4384 (toll-free).
+To learn more about the Rutgers University’s online master’s degrees in engineering and download a brochure, fill out this form.
+You can also reach an enrollment specialist directly by calling 848-305-1548.